-Hyundai's most popular model slots between the subcompact Accent and the midsize Sonata in size and price.
+Hyundai's most popular model slots between the subcompact Accent and the midsize Sonata in both size and price.
 Revisions to the sheet metal and interior marked the 2004 models.
 A new instrument cluster was installed, and the 2.0-liter four-cylinder gained continuously variable valve timing.

 Under the Hood

-Even though the Elantra isn't overly enticing at first, it tends to grow on an open-minded driver and turns into an appealing little automobile.
+Even though the Elantra isn't overly enticing initially, it tends to grow on an open-minded driver and turns into an appealing little automobile.
 Performance with the manual transmission is surprisingly frisky, and the Elantra accelerates with spirit.
 Well matched to the engine, the gearbox and clutch permit gentle engagement for easy takeoffs.
 But putting it into Reverse can be a chore at times.

 Attractive seats are firmly cushioned and offer very good back support.
 Backseat legroom is amazing, and even the center rear position isn't too bad.